 |Melatonin 5 mg|

 As can be seen, both versions contain 1000 mg of the Tisina complex.
 In addition to this, Lipoflavonoid Night contains 5 mg of melatonin.
-Melatonin is a hormone which studies show may help us fall asleep faster.
+Melatonin is a hormone that studies show may help us fall asleep faster.

 Sometimes both supplements are sold together as a combo pack too.

 Who Makes LipoFlavonoid?

 The company is called Clairon Brands LLC, located at 27070 Miles Road Suite A Solon, Ohio, 44319.
 The contact phone number is : (844) 454-7632.
 This address (minus the “suite A”) is the same for other products including Absorbine Jr and something called “Anti-Monkey Butt Powder.”

 Another company name is DSE Health Solutions located at 164 Northfield Drive, Edison NJ 08837.
 This address corresponds to Garden State Fulfillment as well as another supplement company called Numark Laboratories also called Numark Brands.

 What Does This Mean?
 Numark Brands is the company behind LipoFlavonoid.
 Garden State Fulfillment is probably where the supplement is shipped from.

 LipoFlavonoid BBB Rating

 Numark Brands/DSE Health Care Solutions has an A+ rating with the Better Business Bureau.
 See the BBB file for updates and more information.

 My Lipoflavonoid Experiment